Emberlynn-Loo/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to edit to delete an attribute to a person.
-2. JENGA prompts user to enter the person’s UUID and attribute to delete.
+2. Gene-nie prompts user to enter the person’s UUID and attribute to delete.
 3. User enters UUID and attribute information.
-4. JENGA deletes attribute in specific person’s profile.
+4. Gene-nie deletes attribute in specific person’s profile.
-5. JENGA displays confirmation message.
+5. Gene-nie displays confirmation message.

     Use case ends.